 To maybe get a better sense of what I mean, take a listen to this song: Here.

 It’s by Mark Isham, and it’s from the story by Hans Christian Andersen, “The Emperor and the Nightingale”.
 If you’ve never heard of it, I beg you to read it.
-A short, children’s story, but as full of “goodness” as anything else I can bring to mind.
-This was at the end of the audio book version of the story, and was supposedly the song the nightingale sang to the emperor.
+A short children’s story, but as full of “goodness” as anything else I can bring to mind.

 It’s so hard to convey what I mean by “goodness”, but it’s so important to me and what I believe in that I want to try.
 It’s something without politics, without meanness, without cruelty or baseness.
 It’s just innocence, I suppose.
 Pure innocence: No guile or cunning or deceit.
 Just open, honest, and sincere.
 It’s pure love, self sacrifice, and kindness.
 Other examples include the movie, “So Dear to My Heart“, a movie from 1949 about a boy and a black sheep he adopts.
 Parents, this is what your children should be learning.
 There are so many good songs in that movie, such as “It’s what you do with what you got”, talking about making the most of your situation, no matter what, and not blaming anyone else.
 Imagine that!
 Another perfect example is the poem, “Little Boy Blue“.
 It breaks my heart every time I read it, but it’s just so “good”.